 Why This Matters

 The ETJ is the area outside city limits where a city still has certain planning and development authority.
 Removing land from the ETJ reduces Princeton’s reach over that property, which can matter for how future development, annexation, or infrastructure coordination unfolds.
-Because this is on consent, it may not get much discussion unless someone intentionally slows it down.
+On April 13, this item passed inside the broader consent-agenda vote after G1 was removed.

 Why we flagged it: ETJ decisions can affect future planning authority, subdivision review, and the city’s long-term growth footprint.